 The MBTI or Myers-Briggs Personality Type Indicator is a test that identifies an individual’s preferences, strengths, and dominant traits.
 It is a self-report inventory in which the candidate is given a questionnaire that was developed by Katherine Briggs and her daughter Isabel Myers and it was based on their work with personality types theory of Carl Jung.

 Carl Jung’s psychological theory fascinated Myers and Briggs.
 They recognized that these theories can have applications in the real world.
 They started researching and developing indicators that can be used to understand the differences of individuals.

 The first version of the test was created in the 1940s.
 Myers and Briggs started giving the assessments to family and friends.
 They kept on improving the test and continued to develop it over the next two decades.

-People are identified as one of the sixteen personalities based on their answers to the questions.
+People are identified as belonging to one of the 16 personalities based on their answers to the questions.
 The purpose of the test is to give respondents a chance to understand their personality traits along with their weaknesses, strengths, possible career preferences, compatibility, dislikes, and likes.